A Ray Of Hope

 Keith stared at her for a full minute, trying to comprehend what had just happened.
 The whole foundation of their relationship had just turned upside down.
 It was just too strange to think of her this way right now, as a peer, and as a soldier under his direction.
 He wanted to laugh at her earnestness, but didn't have it in him to tease her when she was trying so hard to do the right thing, not to mention it certainly would be unprofessional of him to do so.
 And yet, it was sorely tempting…

 "We'll work out all the logistics later, but I will say that you don't need to address me as sir-no one on the team does.
 First names are fine with me, Princess."

 Allura looked vastly relieved and Keith's lips twitched, betraying his amusement.
 She spotted the slight movement and her eyes narrowed thoughtfully.

 "Okay then, Keith.
 Don't you think you should call me Allura?"

-His eyes widened at the notion.
-Calling her Princess had kept some distance between them, but calling her 'Allura' made her seem much too… attainable.
-Now that he was her commander, that was a definite no-zone as far as Garrison rules were concerned.
+His eyes widened at the notion- calling her Princess had kept some distance between them, but calling her 'Allura' made her seem much too… attainable.
+And now that he was her commander, that was a definite no-zone as far as Garrison rules were concerned!